googl267/Dots_v1-hyprland/README.md

 ## Useage
-you can create custom layous in .config/hypr/theme
+you can create custom layous in flavours.
+I'll write a walkthrough when I get the chance

-use flavours to apply system wide base16 theme
 <details open>
-  <summary>My Base16 Config</summary>
+  <summary>How I have Base16 files setup</summary>

   - base00  background
   - base01  background +